Breaking Grounds Café

 For more than fifty years, The Caning Company of Northeast Arc has provided chair-weaving services to the general public, antique dealers and commercial businesses all over New England.
 The staff and workers are experts in all types of weaving, including hand cane, pressed cane, fiber rush and porch weave.
 Individuals interested in caning are offered work exploration opportunities to learn a variety of caning skills and potentially move to paid employment.

 The Caning Company of Northeast Arc is located in the ArcWorks Community Art Center at 22 Foster Street, Peabody, MA 01960.
-Call 978-531-5094 for more information or click here to learn more about the services offered.
+Call 978-924-5050 for more information or click here to learn more about the services offered.

 Northeast Arc Heritage Shredding

 Northeast Arc Heritage Shredding is the best solution for the safe destruction of your own personal or your company’s confidential documents.
 Services include the free delivery and pick-up of locked bins, Proof-of-Tracking, and Certificate of Destruction for FACTA and HIPAA compliance.
 Shredding is done by trained employees in a secure area, and shredded paper is mixed with thousands of pounds before being processed into pulp for recycling.